fanyi-zhao/fanyi-zhao/README.md

 - 👋 Hi, I’m @euclideanrn, my favorite programming languages: Java ☕️ / Scala λ / Python 🐍
 - 👀 I’m interested in understanding the implementation of some famous opensource systems.
 Occasionally solve some leetcode problems.
-- 🌱 I’m currently learning C/C++ 🚀
+- 🌱 I’m currently learning C/C++ 🚀 and llvm 🛠
 - 💞️ I’m looking to collaborate on any interesting project.
 - GitHub: github.com/fanyi-zhao